7 Must Do Tasks To Complete When Your Manuscript Is Finished

 Having a clear book pricing strategy is not as simple as it sounds.

-There are many factors to consider, such as competitiveness in various geographic markets, the differential between ebook and paperback, as well as pricing for turnover or pricing for profit.
+There are many factors to consider, such as competitiveness in various geographic markets, the differential between ebook and paperback, and pricing for turnover or profit.

 Book prices are never set in concrete, so think about when you might discount or increase the price.